Harold Arroyo

 Harold Arroyo (born February 18, 1961) is a retired boxer from Puerto Rico.
+In 1988, Arroyo won the Batalla de Carabobo, defeating Luis Reinoso, winning a 3-2 split decision.
+In 1989, Arroyo fought Jeffrey Nedd in the 10th anniversary gala for the Aruban Boxing Association, losing on points.
 He won the silver medal in the Men's Super Heavyweight (+ 91 kg) division at the 1991 Pan American Games.
 Arroyo also represented his native country at the 1988 Summer Olympics, where he was defeated in the second round by Poland's Janusz Zarenkiewicz.